 Recommended for US Homeowners:

 Conclusion – The Best Way to Lower The AC Bill?

 There’s no best way to reduce the AC cooling bill as all the methods mentioned above work well.

 You may pick the ones that apply to the place where you want to reduce the cooling costs, and you may go first with the ones that are related to your behavior as these don’t cost you a thing to do.

 And you may go with the methods that require a very low investment such as installing an auto door closer or a window film.

 And after that, you might go with the other methods that require a bigger investment, but they could pay back for themselves in the following months such as replacing old units with energy star ones, or using solar energy in order to cool down the air.

-I hope that my list of 23 ways for saving money on air conditioning bill was useful and insightful for you.
+I hope that my list of 23 ways to save money on air conditioning bill was useful and insightful for you.

-If you have a question about any of the methods, or if you need help in decided what to do in your specific case, please, ask me in the comments’ section below and I will do my best in order to help you out asap 🙂
+If you have a question about any of the methods, or if you need help in deciding what to do in your specific case, please, ask me in the comments section below and I will do my best in order to help you out ASAP